compsocialscience/summer-institute/2019/travel.md

 ##### What if I'd like to come to travel to SICSS from somewhere other than my home institution or travel from SICSS to somewhere other than my home institution?

 That would be fine.
-However, our cost cap is based on your home institution.
+However, our cost cap is based on your home institution, and you are responsible for any travel costs above the cap.

 ##### Can I purchases an economy class upgrades (e.g., Economy plus, exit row, aisle seat)?

 We cannot reimburse economy class upgrades.
-But, you are free to purchase them yourself through World Travel Inc. or your airlines.
+But, you are free to purchase them yourself through World Travel Inc. or through the airlines.
 If you have a health-related reason for needing an upgrade, please contact us.

 ##### What if I already bought my plane ticket, but not through World Travel Inc.?